MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 ## Run desktop flows via URL or desktop shortcuts

-Power Automate, apart from triggering flows through the console, flow designer and cloud flows, enables you to run desktop flows using run URLs and desktop shortcuts.
+Power Automate, apart from triggering flows through the console, flow designer, and cloud flows, enables you to run desktop flows using run URLs and desktop shortcuts.

 You can use URLs to trigger desktop flows through many different sources, such as browsers, the Windows Run application, the [Command Prompt](#use-a-run-url-in-the-command-prompt), and the [Windows Task Scheduler](#trigger-flows-automatically-with-task-scheduler).
 Alternatively, you can [create desktop shortcuts](#create-a-desktop-shortcut) and run your desktop flows directly through them.